Lyberta/Singularity/On Violence.md

 **START BUILDING YOUR KNOWLEDGE GRAPH.
 [FOLLOW NO ONE.
 TRUST YOURSELF!](https://www.youtube.com/watch?v=e-k7b8Zmh70)**

 Everything I've said here can be verified by yourself if you dig enough data!!!
 Start digging!!!

+If I was a liar, I would exist in a constant fear of being exposed.
+I would have never published any of this and Q*'s prediction of me dying from a heart attack during those assassination attempts would have been true. **But Zionists exist in fear of their lies being exposed, so go on!
+Expose them!
+Make them die from a heart attack!**